Styner2023/ecommerce-tutorial/P06-Styling-Moods-Display/readme.md

 }
 ```

-This rule targets img tags inside of elements with the class name: item. it syas their width chould 100% (`width: 100%`) that makes the images match the width of .item, and height should stay proportional to the width (`height: auto`).
+This rule targets img tags inside of elements with the class name: item. it says their width will be 100% (`width: 100%`) that makes the images match the width of .item, and height should stay proportional to the width (`height: auto`).

 Your page should now look something like this: